Senior Scientist, KITE- Toronto Rehabilitation Institute, University Health Network

 Phone: 416-597-3422 x7609

 Pia Kontos’ research program represents a convergence of several key interests: 1) the use of critical social theory and qualitative research methods (participant observation, interviews, focus groups) to examine the norms and assumptions underpinning care practices in long-term care; 2) the development of a relational model of citizenship which integrates insights from the fields of embodiment and dementia, citizenship, and human rights to address issues of social justice and state responsibility regarding the recognition and entitlements of individuals living with dementia; and 3) the development, implementation, and evaluation of arts-based approaches (e.g. research-based theatre, film) to bridging her research on relationality, embodiment, and selfhood, with the practice and ethics of dementia care.

 Pia obtained her PhD in Public Health Sciences at the University of Toronto in 2003.
-She is a Senior Scientist at KITE- Toronto Rehabilitation Institute, University Health Network, and an Associate Professor at the Dalla Lana School of Public Health, University of Toronto, where she teaches Theory and Method for Qualitative Researchers: An Introduction (JRP 1000).
+She is a Senior Scientist at KITE- Toronto Rehabilitation Institute, University Health Network, and Professor at the Dalla Lana School of Public Health, University of Toronto, where she teaches Theory and Method for Qualitative Researchers: An Introduction (JRP 1000).
 She is cross appointed to the Rehabilitation Sciences Institute and the Institute of Medical Science, and serves as an Advisory Board member of the International Journal of the Creative Arts in Interdisciplinary Practice and Dementia: The International Journal of Social Research and Practice, and serves as an Advisory Board member of the International Journal of the Creative Arts in Interdisciplinary Practice, Dementia: The International Journal of Social Research and Practice, and The Gerontologist.

 - Critical social theory applied to health, illness, and disability